 Successfully tapping global investment opportunities via investment trusts requires an experienced and trusted partner with a long-term track record of strong performance.

 At J.P.
 Morgan Asset Management, our singular goal for more than 150 years has been to help our clients build stronger portfolios.
+Our global strength, local expertise and team-based approach means we can undertake the in-depth on-the-ground research which uncovers opportunities others may miss.
 By working with us, institutions, intermediaries, and individual investors have benefited from key advantages unique to J.P.
 Morgan Asset Management, including:

-- Size and scale: Responsible for USD 2.6 trillion in assets globally, J.P.
-Morgan Asset Management is supported by over 1,000 investment professionals with an annual research budget of USD 340 million, which is used for the expressed purpose of uncovering new investment opportunities and mitigating portfolio risks.2
+- Size and scale: Responsible for USD 3.5 trillion in assets globally4, J.P.
+Morgan Asset Management is supported by over 1,300 investment professionals with an annual research budget of USD 420 mm5, which is used for the expressed purpose of uncovering new investment opportunities and mitigating portfolio risks.

-- Wide range of choices: Our investment trusts cover a broad range of global markets, and investment styles to meet investors’ varied investment objectives and risk profiles.
+- Wide range of choices: Our investment trusts cover a broad range of global markets, and investment styles to meet investors’ varied investment objectives (whether this be income, growth or a combination of both) and risk profiles.

 - Deep-rooted culture: Sustained outperformance is a function of an enduring culture.
 Maintaining the continuity of the people and processes that created a record of historical achievement is foundational to future success.